Greenstand/Greenstand-Overview/README.md

 - Database - Treetracker is currently powered by postGRES/postGIS.
 As our database grows to millions of trees, our clustering algorithms are going to need aggressive optimization.

 - Image processing - blurred/invalid image detection, duplicate image detection.
-AWS Lambda? - let's get our analysis pipeline rolling.
+Let's get our analysis pipeline rolling.

 - Security Review